guidance for the Saint Francis University community

 Anyone who has been in close contact with an individual who tests positive will receive official notification along with instructions for precautionary steps to take.
 Anonymity for these individuals remains paramount.
 Please respect their privacy so they can focus completely on their own health

-The University continues to experience success in managing and mitigating the spread of COVID on campus.
+Fall 2021: The University continued to experience success in managing and mitigating the spread of COVID on campus.
 Several vaccine clinics were offered throughout the semester.
 Nearly 1400 COVID tests were completed from August 1 - November 30.
 The University experienced 36 total positive cases in the Fall semester (1.56% of the total student population).

 Regional Case Tracking Data: